Living With Childlike Faith

 - Explore new hobbies

-- Spend time with loved ones
+- Spend time with family and friends

+Proverbs 17:22 reminds us that “a merry heart doeth good like a medicine.”
 Play and movement reconnect the heart to joy, strengthening childlike faith and emotional wellness.

 Ways to cultivate childlike joy: